unobscured-silence/unobscured-silence.github.io/_posts/2025-09-19-impasse_alienation.md

 I have amazing friends.
 Supportive, lovely friends.
 But this part of me, the one that’s grown into the largest, most important aspect of who I am, I don’t get to engage.

 And so, I anesthetize myself.
-I don’t know if I can live forever like this.
+I don’t know if I can live like this forever.